Introduction to Hive Installation

 Hive opens up the big data to a lot of people because of its easiness and similar nature to SQL like query language and interfaces.
 Hive is built on Hadoop core as it uses Mapreduce for execution.
 Much easy to retrieve the data and do processing of Big Data.

 This is a guide to Hive Installation.
-Here we discuss some prerequisites to install hive on any machine and how to install hive in steps for better understanding.
+Here we learned some prerequisites to install hive and how to install hive step by step for better understanding.
 You can also go through our other related articles to learn more-